Becoming A Tutor

 - Applicants accepted to become volunteers will be invited to attend the initial training workshop series.

-- Upon completion of training, staff will begin the process of assigning a student to you.
+- Upon completion of training, staff will begin the process of assigning you to an adult student or adult education classroom.

 - All tutoring must take place in a public location.